 And there’s a lot of truth in that statement.
-One of the Controller’s main roles is to be an all-purpose wrangler who can handle any problems that come their way: accounting, operations, IT, HR, legal, etc.
+Essentially, the Controller’s main job is to be an all-purpose wrangler who can handle any problems that come their way: accounting, operations, IT, HR, legal, etc.

 But what, exactly, does a Controller do?

 If you own a growing business and think you might need a Controller some time soon, here’s a list of the things you can expect that person to handle for you.

 Design your company’s overall accounting system and workflows.

 Close accounting periods and prepare accurate, timely financial reports.